timoleo23/Teams-PhoneNumbersManager/README.md

 </p>

 Note: please go back to your Power App and check that the application still responds - You can also try to use the Service Principal credential from your local desktop and verity you can't login anymore.

-**Step 6** - Activate Azure AD auth on Azure Function

-The next steps will guide you to activate Azure AD authentication between the Power Automate flows and the Azure Function endpoint using a service principal (Azure Ad app registration)

 ## Costs